For this article, I’d like to tell you about a 2008 Kia Spectra with start-up problems.

 In summary, both codes mention that the car did not receive an OK from the anti-theft system to allow the vehicle to start.
 We are made to read the data during starting and the component connectors without forgetting that the key itself could be defective.

 To eliminate this last possibility, I decide to try a second key, but unfortunately, the problem persists.
 Moreover, the problem seems so intermittent that it is difficult to know what to do to reproduce the non-booting situation.
-I decide to check if the transmitter/receiver of the ignition key is not damaged or if there is a loose connection.
+I decided to check if the transmitter/receiver of the ignition key is not damaged or if there is a loose connection.

 The remote starter!